 How can you do these things for your players today?

-Want even more ideas to help you develop into a more powerfully positive leader?
+Want some other simple ideas to become a powerfully positive leader?
 The 50 Softball Coaching Tips e-book is for you.